The Healing Game Plan

 When going to a new doctor we know there will always be questions you might have on what is going to happen and how things will work.
 Here at Gulf Coast Rehabilitation and Wellness Center we break down exactly how your first visit will go so that you don’t have to wonder.

 Upon entering our office, you’ll be welcomed by our receptionist with open arms.
 They will then give you our patient form to fill out.
+If you are an injured Federal worker, there are specific OWCP forms they will also give you.
 This paperwork provides us with your health history and information on your condition.

 Next, you will have a consultation with one of our doctors to discuss your health-related problems, concerns, and potential treatment options.
 This initial visit is designed for us to learn more about you, your condition, and expectations to determine how chiropractic care can meet your goals.

 After your consultation, one of our doctors will perform a complete chiropractic examination testing your reflexes and flexibility.
 Other standard neurological, orthopedic, postural, and physical tests will be performed as well.
 However, nothing will be done in our office without your consent.